hesney-hasin/Study-Abroad/README.md

 # Study Abroad Platform

-A comprehensive web application designed to help international students plan their study abroad journey.
+A comprehensive web application designed to help Bangladeshi students plan their study abroad journey.
 Discover universities, find advisors, understand visa requirements, and analyze research papers—all in one place.

 ## Features